Norman Walsh (cricketer)

 Norman Arthur Walsh (8 February 1902 – 7 December 1969) was an Australian cricketer.
 He played nine first-class matches for South Australia between 1923 and 1925.
 He played district cricket from 1922 to 1937 representing Sturt, Colts, and University.

 Personal life

 Walsh's father was Frederick Walsh, a well-known tailor in Adelaide.
-He had a twin brother, L. S. Walsh, who also played First-Class cricket for South Australia.
-In 1930 he married Gwendoline Spinkston with his brother acting as best man at the wedding, and they had a daughter, Elizabeth, in 1936.
+He had a twin brother, Laurence, who also played first-class cricket for South Australia.
+In 1930 Norman married Gwendoline Spinkston, with Laurence acting as best man at the wedding, and they had a daughter, Elizabeth, in 1936.

 In his career Walsh worked for the Vacuum Oil Company, Proprietary Limited.
 He enlisted in the Australian Imperial Force in Adelaide in 1940, was serving as a Lieutenant by 1944, and was discharged in January 1945.

 Cricket career

 Early promise

 Walsh began his cricket career after enrolling at Prince Alfred College in 1912, playing for the College side and becoming well-known, being part of the side which won the 1918 Intercollegiate Cricket competition.
 He captained the College team for the 1919-20 and 1920-21 seasons.
 He was a pace bowler for the college side, and took 5 for 13 and 5 for 14 in a B grade district game for the College against Port Adelaide, but also became known for his batting when he scored a 106 for the College in a B Grade district game against West Torrens in November 1921.
 He also played for the Prince Alfred tennis team, as did his twin brother who was also a cricketer.

 In the last game of the 1921-22 district season Walsh played for University, and in April 1922 he was selected for a team representing the South Australian A Grade Association in a match against a team representing Broken Hill in which he scored eight batting at number three and took 5 for 13 with the ball.
 In the 1922-23 season he began playing for Sturt and in November 1922 he was described as showing promise as a batsman albeit with a cramped style.
 In January a report on the 1922-23 season so far noted Walsh's aggressive approach had been appealing to spectators.
 Overall in the 1922-23 season he had a batting average of 26 and received the Sturt club Trophy for most promising junior.